charmoniumQ/charmonium.cache/docsrc/faq.rst

 small changes are common.
 Do you have to rerun a long-running task if one line changes?

-The real answer is: Use both.
+The better answer is: Use both.
 Workflow managers decide whether or not to run your program.
 If they decide to run your program, ``charmonium.cache`` will speed that up.